 Passive income is a source of regular revenue that is paid to you without having to actively ‘work’ for it.

-To put it another way, say you work in an office and you’re paid an hourly wage.
-In this scenario, the amount of money you earn is directly linked to the labour you perform every hour.
+If you work in an office and are paid an hourly wage, the amount of money you earn is directly linked to the labour you perform every hour.
 This is known as active income.